wangpichao/wangpichao.github.io/index.md

 ## Recent News

-1. 2024-12: As a contributor, **The Amazon Nova Family of Models: Technical report and model card** is announced.
+1. 2024-12: As a contributor, **The Amazon Nova Family of Models** is announced.
 2. 2024-09: One paper about text-to-video generation was accepted by **NeurIPS 2024**
 3. 2024-09: One paper about diffusion-based text-to-video retrieval was accepted by **NeurIPS 2024**
 4. 2024-09: One paper about MLLM for video segmentation was accepted by **NeurIPS 2024**